Everything we know about Jeremy Hunt’s Spring Budget so far

 Senior Tories have been strongly hinting that the chancellor could give the green light to tax cuts, either to national insurance or income tax, to try and woo voters back.

-The Independent has taken a look at what we can expect from the Spring Budget.
+Here The Independent takes a look at what we can expect from the spring Budget:

 When is the Budget?

-Mr Hunt will step up to the dispatch box on 6 March and deliver his second Budget.
+Mr Hunt will step up to the dispatch box today and deliver his second Budget.
 It is likely to be the last major fiscal event before a general election that is likely to take place later this year.

 The announcement will be in the House of Commons and usually comes at around 12.30pm.